On this page:

 Section 3.1: Presiding Officer

 The President of the university shall be the presiding officer of the University Faculty.
-The Co-Secretaries and Parliamentarian of the University Faculty Council shall hold the corresponding offices for the faculty.
+The Co-Chairs and Parliamentarian of the University Faculty Council shall hold the corresponding offices for the faculty.

 Section 3.2: President's State of the University Report